codeygenvitc/codeygen/README.md

 # CodeygenWebsite
-A testing Website for our code-y-gen club
+The Official Website for our code-y-gen club

-## This new website is under development.